TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 export { greeting, farewell };
 ```

 Now to import these variables in `two.js`!
 Remember that we can control what we import, so if we only need the `greeting` variable, we could just import that on its own.
 If another file needed the `farewell` variable (or both), then that file could import what it needs.
 Don't import it?
 Can't use it.
-To do named imports, we must specify the names of the things we want to import inside `{ }` and provide the path to the file we're importing from.
+To do named imports, we must specify the names of the things we want to import inside `{ }` and provide the path to the file we're importing from (when we deal with importing third-party libraries later, you can just use the name of the library instead of a full file path).

+Note that [you cannot use template strings for the file path](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#module-name), only single or double quoted strings.

 ```javascript
 // two.js